casparwackerle/PowerStack/docs/installation.md

 - NFS network, path and disk to be used.
 It is assumed that the used disk is part of the control node to allow the dynamic shutoff of worker nodes.
 - Size of kubernetes PV and PVC, must fit on the NFS disk

-**DISCLAIMER**: The selected NFS disk will be reformatted, resulting in the loss of any data on it.
+**Disclaimer**: The disk selected for NFS will be reformatted, resulting in the loss of any data on it.

 #### Ansible Vault
 ```bash